Introduction:

 Because it proves that Christ is in you.

-Wait, wait, you mean people who would hate Jesus if He were here, hate you instead because
+Wait, wait, you mean people who would hate Jesus We were here.

 That is a really high honor.